 - Preheat the oven to 425°F for 10-15 minutes

 - Place your blooming onion on a wire rack.
-The wire rack allows excess oil to drip off, giving it a crisp bottom as well as the top.
+The wire rack allows excess oil to drip off, hence preventing sogginess.

 - Put the wire rack in a baking tray to trap the oil hence preventing your oven from getting messy.

-- Put them in the oven for 3-5 minutes or until they are crispy
+- Put them in the oven for 8-10 minutes

-- You can allow them to cool slightly or better yet serve while sizzling hot, depending on how you like them.
+- You can allow your blooming onion to cool slightly or better yet serve while sizzling hot, depending on how you like them.

 2. Air frying

-Reheating blooming onions in an air fryer lives them with a nice crispy texture if done correctly.
+Reheating blooming onions in an air fryer leaves them with a nice crispy texture if done correctly.

 To reheat blooming onions in an air fryer;